RiddleMan/doken/README.md

   --grant resource-owner-password-client-credentials
 ```

+## Arguments priority

+Doken gathers arguments to the command from various sources.
+Here's the list of least prioritized to the most, meaning that the last one overwrites values of the previous ones.

+1. _.env_ file
+2. Environment variables ex. _DOKEN_CLIENT_ID=<client_id>_
+3. Profiles from _~/.doken/config.toml_
+4. Command arguments ex. _--client-id <client_id>_

 ## Token refresh details

 The command tries to open a browser as rarely as possible.
 To achieve that the state (`~/.doken.json`) and refresh logic has been implemented.